Review: Maybank World Mastercard

 When are TREATS Points credited?

 For FCY spend, base TREATS Points are credited when the transaction posts, which usually takes 1-3 working days.
-Bonus TREATS Points are credited the following month.
+Bonus TREATS Points are credited on the 8th of the following month.

-For petrol and specialised retail/dining, base and bonus TREATS Points are credited when the transaction posts.
+For petrol and specialty retail & dining, base and bonus TREATS Points are credited when the transaction posts.

 How are TREATS Points calculated?